-b = -.17, t = -1.60, p = .11, d = .18; difference-education: b = -.12, t = -1.08, p = .28, d = .13; social-belonging: b = -.19, t = -1.45, p = .15, d = .20.
-This finding is consistent with our theorizing from our pre-registration that the academic performance benefits of difference-education interventions might not emerge in lower-resourced institutions if there are smaller social class gaps to reduce and less of an opportunity to improve first-generation students' performance.
-See supplemental materials (Appendix J) for the inconclusive analyses exploring why we found significant effects in the fall versus spring term.
+In the spring term, however, there was no evidence of a GPA gap between first- and continuing-generation students in any of the three conditions: control, b = -0.17, t = -1.60, p = .11, d = 0.18; difference-education, b = -0.12, t = -1.08, p = .28, d = 0.13; socialbelonging, b = -0.19, t = -1.45, p = .15, d = 0.20.
+This finding is consistent with our theorizing from our preregistration that the academic performance benefits of difference-education interventions might not emerge in lower-resourced institutions if there are smaller social class gaps to reduce and less of an opportunity to improve first-generation students' performance.
+See Section S10 in the online supplemental materials for the inconclusive analyses exploring why we found significant effects in the fall versus spring term.

-In sum, the results provide partial support for Hypothesis 1: the academic benefits of difference-education and social-belonging interventions extend to lower-resourced institutions.
+In sum, the results provide partial support for Hypothesis 1: The academic benefits of difference-education and social-belonging interventions extend to lower-resourced institutions.
 Specifically, for the results focused on the fall term (i.e., GPA), we found that first-generation students in the difference-education and social-belonging interventions had higher GPAs than first-generation students in the control condition.

 These results suggest that the academic benefits of these two interventions do indeed extend to lower-resourced institutions.
 However, unlike higher-resourced institutions, these results do not persist beyond the fall term when the intervention was administered.
 This lack of academic performance benefits in the spring may have been because of the lack of a social class gap in academic performance in the spring term, which meant that there was less room for first-generation students to improve their academic performance.
-This finding is consistent with our theorizing in the pre-registration that the interventions would only benefit students to the extent that the academic setting creates social class gaps in students' outcomes.
+This finding is consistent with our theorizing in the preregistration that the interventions would only benefit students to the extent that the academic setting creates social class gaps in students' outcomes.